slipchenko/CHM673/README.md

 ## Homeworks
 Homework 1.
 Szabo & Ostlund 2.2, 2.5 (due Tuesday Feb.
 4).

 Homework 2.
-Jupyter notebooks "var_method" assignment and "SCF_method" (Tuesday Feb.
+Jupyter notebooks "var_method" assignment and "HF_code" (Tuesday Feb.
 11).
+Take it easier on "HF_code" notebook, we will go through details on the next lecture.